Ambient-Impact/drupal-modules/ambientimpact_icon/icons/core/readme.md

 licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-# Gear icon
+# Gear and plus icons

-This is from the [Octicons](https://octicons.github.com/) icon set and is licensed under the [MIT License](https://github.com/primer/octicons/blob/master/LICENSE).
+These are from the [Octicons](https://octicons.github.com/) icon set and are licensed under the [MIT License](https://github.com/primer/octicons/blob/master/LICENSE).